harvic3/nodetskeleton/README.md

 ## Future tasks
-- Update documentation about many issues
+- Update documentation about many topics and features of the project.
-- Implementation of the description of the request models for API Docs
+- Implement other necessary OpenApi data schema models for service documentation.

 ## Acknowledgments